quaintdev/jellycli/README.md

 Usage
 -----
-A config.json is expected in the directory of binary with below structure
+A config.json is expected in `~/.config/jellycli.conf` of binary with below structure

     {
         "AuthKey":"<authkey>",  // can be obtained from API keys section in dashboard